Anjaana Anjaani: Critical reception

-Sonia Chopra from Sify also scored the film 3 out of 5, noting that the characters were "written with an over-the-top quirky edge which adds to the fun."
+Sonia Chopra from Sify also rated the film 3 out of 5, noting that the characters were "written with an over-the-top quirky edge which adds to the fun."
 She also praised the lead pair's performance writing that "Chopra maintains her cool, effortless acting style and her comic timing is a revelation.
 Kapoor is suitably restrained and, at times, in keeping with his reticent character, often overshadowed by Chopra's exuberance.
 Together, the pair is eminently watchable, balancing each other's dispositions nicely."
-Shubhra Gupta of The Indian Express gave the film 2.5 out of 5, complimenting the lead performers who "play well together", but are forced to "boost a limp story."
+Shubhra Gupta of The Indian Express gave the film 2.5 out of 5, complimenting the lead performers who "play well together", but are forced to "boost a partly-limp story."
 India Today also scored it 2.5 out of 5, calling it "a pastiche of a pastiche ...
 The comedy is restricted to usual [...] jokes that find their way into most Bollywood comedies."

-Writing for NDTV, Anupama Chopra gave the film 2 out of 5, criticizing the slow screenplay and artificial characters who "are supposed to be unemployed, lonely, and desperately sad, but they always look like they've stepped out of the pages of a fashion magazine, which could have been overlooked if there was any depth in their angst, but these 2 seem like spoilt kids playing suicide-suicide."
-Rajeev Masand of News18 was critical of the film, calling it "deathly boring [and] a challenge to sit through for 2 reasons in particular – the film has no script to speak of, and the characters are hard to sympathize with.
+Writing for NDTV, Anupama Chopra gave the film 2 out of 5, criticizing the slow screenplay and artificial characters who "are supposed to be unemployed, lonely, and desperately sad, but they always look like they've stepped out of the pages of a fashion magazine, which could have been overlooked if there was any depth in their angst, but these two seem like spoilt kids playing suicide-suicide."
+Rajeev Masand of News18 was also critical of the film, calling it "deathly boring [and] a challenge to sit through for two reasons in particular – the film has no script to speak of, and the characters are hard to sympathize with.
 It lacks in terms of interesting plot and consistent characterization."
 The Hindu in its review said "For a film that showed promise, at least in its promos, Anjaana Anjaani is unfortunately not about that beautiful romance between strangers."

 Accolades

+Legacy

+Chopra's character, Kiara, inspired the change of name for actress Kiara Advani, who was originally born Alia Advani, in order to distinguish herself from another contemporary actress, the more established Alia Bhatt.